-Potted 'Swingle' Citrus aurantiifolia (Christm.) plants (two-three months old) with new flush, as defined by Hall and Albrigo, were used for this experiment.
-The experiment was set up in a randomized complete block design comprised of six treatments and each treatment replicated 3-6 times.
+Potted 'Swingle' Citrus aurantiifolia (Christm.) plants (2-3 months old) with new flush, as defined by Hall and Albrigo, were used for this experiment.
+The experiment was set up in a randomized complete block design comprising six treatments, and each treatment was replicated 3-6 times.
 The entire experiment was repeated twice.
-Six treatments consisted of five concentrations (0.02, 0.25, 0.50,2.50, or $5.00 \mu g$ AI mL-1) of cyantraniliprole (HGW 10SE) dissolved in water and a control (water only).
-Each plant was sprayed with one of the five concentrations of cyantraniliproleor water until runoff using a handheld atomizer (The Bottle Crew, West Bloomfield, MI).
+Six treatments consisted of five concentrations (0.02, 0.25, 0.50, 2.50 and $5.00 \,\mu\text{g}$ Al mL-1) of cyantraniliprole (HGW 10SE) dissolved in water and a control (water only).
+Each plant was sprayed with one of the five concentrations of cyantraniliprole or water until runoff using a handheld atomizer (The Bottle Crew,

+West Bloomfield, MI).
 Water alone served as the control.
-Plants were allowed to air dry and then were exposed to five pairs of adult D. citri for mating and oviposition.
-Each plant was covered with a ventilated cover and maintained at $25 \pm 2$ °C, $50 \pm 5\%$ RH and a 14:10 (L:D) photoperiod for 72 h.
-Thereafter, adults were removed from each plant and the number of eggs per plant was recorded under a stereomicroscope.
-Three days after egg counts, the number of eggs that hatched per plant was recorded by counting the number of first instar nymphs per plant.
+Plants were allowed to air dry and were then exposed to five pairs of adult D. citri for mating and oviposition.
+Each plant was covered with a ventilated cover and maintained at 25 $\pm$ 2 $^\circ$ C and 50 $\pm$ 5% RH with a 14:10 h light:dark photoperiod for 72 h.
+Thereafter, adults were removed from each plant, and the number of eggs per plant was recorded under a stereomicroscope.
+At 3 days after egg counts, the number of eggs that hatched per plant was recorded by counting the number of first-instar nymphs per plant.
 Plants were observed on a weekly basis until total adult emergence occurred.
 Plants were observed for signs of phytotoxicity throughout the experiment.
-Numbers of eggs, first instar nymphs and adultsper plant across treatments were tested for homogeneity of variance and normality to ensure that the assumptions of ANOVA were met.
-Separate one-way ANOVAs and Fisher's protected LSD mean separation tests were performed to compare the mean numbers of eggs, first instar nymphs, and adults per plant among the various concentrations of cyantraniliprole by pooling data from both experiments (PROC GLM).
+Numbers of eggs, first-instar nymphs and adults per plant across treatments were tested for homogeneity of variance and normality to ensure that the assumptions of ANOVA were met.
+Separate one-way ANOVAs and Fisher's protected LSD mean separation tests were performed to compare the mean numbers of eggs, first-instar nymphs and adults per plant among the various concentrations of cyantraniliprole by pooling data from both experiments (PROC GLM).

-2.7 Effect of cyantraniliproletreatment under field conditions
+2.7 Effect of cyantraniliprole treatment under field conditions